Looking for a sewing machine you can count on? Skip the guesswork and choose JUKI.

 JUKI is renowned for its top-of-the-line industrial machines, but home sewers and hobbyists also love them because the home machines provide the user with the same quality as their bigger, more robust industrial counterparts.
 By 1976, they introduced serger technology to the US, allowing the JUKI machine to make stronger seams than it was originally able to.
 They then introduced the HZL line of sewing and serger machines to the US in 2001.

 JUKI manufactures machines for industrial and commercial use as well as for home sewers.
-Both types of machines are designed and created with the same technologies that make them dependable ( with proper maintenance) for decades.
+Both types of machines are designed and created with the same technologies that make them dependable (with proper maintenance) for decades.
 This means the home sewist enjoys the same technologies and experience as someone who is using a JUKI machine in a textile or manufacturing facility.

 JUKI home machines are carefully engineered to be as quiet as their industrial sewing counterparts, without vibrating or moving during long-term constant use.
-The massive all-metal case makes these machines heavy enough to stay in place during any stitching activity while sewing an average of 1,500 stitches per minute.
+The all-metal case makes these machines heavy enough to stay in place during any stitching activity while sewing an average of 1,500 stitches per minute.

-Manufacturers and fashion houses that utilize JUKI sewing machines find that they are easy to use and can withstand hours of continuous use.
-With sewing speeds as high as 1,500 stitches per minute, JUKI’s industrial machines can handle nearly any kind of fabric, from top-weight apparel to the heaviest denim, leather, upholstery, and canvas.
+Manufacturers and fashion houses that use JUKI sewing machines find that they are easy to use and can withstand hours of use.
+With sewing speeds as high as 1,500 stitches per minute, JUKI's industrial machines can handle nearly any kind of fabric, from top-weight apparel to the heaviest denim, leather, upholstery, and canvas.
 Note that most of these industrial machines are straight stitch only and do not have embellishment stitches like home and quilting machines.

 Juki quilting machines boast noteworthy features such as automatic needle threading, adjustable presser foot pressure, and customizable stitch settings, which cater to diverse fabric thicknesses and decorative styles.
 With an unwavering commitment to providing an unparalleled sewing experience, Juki quilting machines have solidified their presence in the industry, capturing an estimated 10% of the US quilting market.